What Is A Comet?

 If you are preparing to photograph a comet, there are a few things you’ll want to keep in mind:

-- Decide on your composition: You can track the comet itself with a star-trailed background or capture the motion of the stars, and the comet will be blurred.
+- Decide on your composition: You can track the comet itself with a star-trail background or capture the motion of the stars, and the comet will be blurred.
 Unlike a typical deep-sky object, they are moving independently from one another.

 - Use the correct stacking mode: The stacking process is a bit different for comets.
 There are comet-stacking modes in both DeepSkyStacker and PixInsight.
 Try both to see which one delivers the best result.